-- replacement, or relocation or the unit is replaced.
-New aAfterburners, degassing units, thermal oxidizers, catalytic oxidizers, vapor incinerators, and spray booth make-up air heaters installed for use at a specific facility after December 5, 2008 and before March 1, 2012 and with emissions of one pound per day or more, are exempt from shall comply with the emission limit in Table 1 untilon and after July 1 of the year the unit is 15 years old. - New or relocated remediation units installed after December 5, 2008 and before March 1, 2012, are exempt from the emission limit in Table 1 until replacement with a new unit, a combustion system modification, combustion system replacement, or change of location on or after January 1, 2012. - [6] Fryers installed and operating before January 1, 2014 and with emissions less than one pound per day, are exempt from the emission limit in Table 1 until the unit is 30 years old, a combustion system modification, combustion system replacement, relocation, or the unit is replaced.
-New food ovens, fFryers, heated process tanks, parts washers, and evaporators installed after December 5, 2008 and operating before January 1, 2014 and with emissions of one pound per day or more, are exempt from the emission limit in Table 1 until July 1 of the year the unit is 15 years old. - (7) Remediation units are exempt from the applicable emission limit in Table 1 while fueled with propane, butane or liquefied petroleum gas in a location where natural gas is not available.
-Remediation units must comply with the emission limit when natural gas is available and while fueled with natural gas. - (8) The provisions of paragraphs (c)(1) and (c)(3) of this rule shall not apply to any evaporator, heated process tank, or parts washer with a District permit issued and operating prior to January 1, 2014 until a combustion system modification, combustion system replacement, relocation, or the unit is replaced. - (9) The provisions of paragraph (c)(3) of this rule shall not apply to units heated solely with infrared burners. - (10) On and after (date of adoption) the provisions of paragraphs (c)(1) and (c)(3) of this rule shall not apply to any unit that becomes subject to this rule subsequent to a revision of District Rule 219, on or after May 5, 2017, until the unit is replaced. a combustion system modification, combustion
+- (4) New aAfterburners, degassing units, thermal oxidizers, catalytic oxidizers, vapor incinerators, and spray booth make-up air heaters installed for use at a specific facility after December 5, 2008 and before March 1, 2012, are exempt from the emission limit in Table 1 until July 1 of the year the unit is 15 years old. - (5) New or relocated rRemediation units installed after December 5, 2008 and before March 1, 2012, are exempt from the emission limit in Table 1 until a combustion modification or change of location on or after January 1, 2012. - (6) New food ovens, fFryers, heated process tanks, parts washers, and evaporators-installed after December 5, 2008 and operating before January 1, 2014, are exempt from the emission limit in Table 1 until July 1 of the year the unit is 15 years old. - (7) Remediation units are exempt from the applicable emission limit in Table 1 while fueled with propane, butane or liquefied petroleum gas in a location where natural gas is not available.
+Remediation units must comply with the emission limit when natural gas is available and while fueled with natural gas. - (8) The provisions of paragraphs (c)(1) and (c)(3) of this rule shall not apply to any evaporator, heated process tank, or parts washer with a District permit issued and operating prior to January 1, 2014 until a combustion modification or the unit is replaced, relocated, or rebuilt.